 So if you’re in some kind of transition, put these four tips into practice: be intentional, spread a wide net, create consistency, and be patient.
 It will take some work, but over time, you’ll find yourself developing friendships that will last.

 Have you gone through a season where you had to start over in friendship?
+What was it like for you?
 Share in the comments below.